Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 3. Each wire should show 0-2 ohms resistance

-4. Any open circuits indicate cable replacement is needed
+4. Any open circuits indicate a need for cable replacement

 5. Reconnect the cable ensuring proper seating and orientation